NEET/JEE Coaching Scholarship

 probability distribution

-Total number coin is tossed, n=8
+The total number of coin tossed, n=8

 The probability of getting head,